sirmdub/stravaNotifier/README.md

 ### Todo

-- [ ] How to archive old notifications out of activity history json?
+- [ ] Turn down WARNING log level out of cloudwatch logs?
-- [ ] deploy on lambda (currently running on cron *nix environment)
+- [ ] How to archive old notifications out of redis?
 - [ ] profit $$$
 - [ ] if profit then write tests :)